 1982 - "Author!
 Author!" with Al Pacino, Dyan Cannon and Tuesday Weld was a June release.
 In one (or both) of the small houses they had "Summer Lovers," a July release with Darryl Hannah and Peter Gallagher.
 Thanks to Marc Seavey for sharing his photo on a Photos of Los Angeles Facebook post that also included two other Hollywood views.

-1983 - A fine night view in January from American Classic Images.
+1983 - A fine night view from American Classic Images that was taken in January.

 1983 - "Return of The Jedi" is playing in this view on Cinema Treasures.
 It was added to their collection by John Rice.
 Thanks, John!